usmankhalid98/cloud-resume/README.md

 ![B2D5310E-C716-4BBB-AA52-E3C526BA1BDB](https://github.com/usmankhalid98/cloud-resume/assets/44751712/ebf9e852-b1ae-4e67-9028-c1ce2830e217)

 Now that I had created the JavaScript code, I referenced it within our index.html file.
 I created a script tag just before closing the body, which improved website loading performance by allowing the HTML content to render first before executing the JavaScript code.
-I incorporate the view counter on my webpage using a div class
+I incorporate the view counter on my webpage using a div class.

+## Implementing Source Control and CI/CD with GitHub Actions

+In this section, I added my website code to a GitHub repository and set up GitHub Actions to automate the process of pushing changes to my S3 bucket whenever I committed changes to my website code.
+This CI/CD pipeline automatically updated my S3 bucket and reflected the changes on my website, ensuring a seamless and efficient development workflow.